About Collins » Staff

 Student Services Assistant

 Student Services Assistant (SSA) Leigh Davis staffs the public office from 9 am to 5 pm on weekdays.
 In addition to giving tours and assisting seminar instructors, she can answer questions about the LLC, get you your free Ryder Film Series tickets (two per week per resident), help you sign up for field trips and ticket reimbursement programs (Collins often subsidizes tickets to campus and community events for residents), and check out equipment to you (such as still and video cameras).
-She also helps manage the official Collins Facebook Page and can help you plan and implement programming within Collins.
-Leigh graduated from IU with a BA in History in 2008 (after living in Collins for four years) and is began work on her Masters in Library Science fall 2012.
+She also helps manage the official Collins Facebook Page and Twitter and can help you plan and implement programming within Collins.
+Leigh graduated from IU with a BA in History in 2008 (after living in Collins for four years) and a Masters degree in Information and Library Science in 2015.
 In her down time she plays board games, salsa dances, and is learning how to play the ukulele.

 Residence Manager Connor Knapp has an office in the Duty Office suite.
 Connor supervises the GS/RA staff and oversees day-to-day life in the hall, making sure everyone living at Collins enjoys a safe and pleasant environment.
 See Connor with questions about your room or roommate, residence hall rules, or any special circumstances with which you might need help.

 Collins’ University Division Academic Advisor, Lane Rogers, holds office hours in the Annex.
 You can make an appointment to see Lane online.
 Lane helps students who haven’t yet declared a major make decisions about their academic programs and which courses to take.